verana-labs/verifiable-trust-vpr-spec/spec.md

 It removes the unique [ParticipantAuthorizationRecord](#participantauthorizationrecord) identified by `participant_id` and recomputes the on-chain `FeeGrant` of its containing VSOA.
 No-op if no such record exists.

-This method does NOT read `Participant` state.
+This method does NOT read `Participant` state itself; the recompute it triggers reads the participant view.

 ##### [MOD-DE-MSG-6-1] Revoke VS Operator Authorization method parameters